 How to Tell Why Your Cat Is Loafing

 While loafing can be a sign of different health conditions, it isn’t always.
-Most of the time it’s nothing but a sign that your cat is comfortable.
-But there are ways to figure out why your cat is sitting in this position.
+Most of the time, it’s nothing but a sign that your cat is comfortable.
+There are ways to figure out why your cat is sitting in this position.

 Is Your Cat Happy?